fusioncharts/vue-fusioncharts/README.md

 * `options`

-    Configuration needed to initialize FusionCharts.
-The complete list of supported configuration option can be found on [FusionCharts' API documentation](http://www.fusioncharts.com/dev/api/fusioncharts.html).
+    Following configurations are required to initialize FusionCharts.
+The complete list of supported configuration option can be found in [FusionCharts' API documentation](http://www.fusioncharts.com/dev/api/fusioncharts.html).

     <table>
         <thead>